Digital Information Organism

 And so it seems to me that the core pattern of information block is really a digital information organism.
 The different types of molecules used to construct that digital information organism include the: (these are logical ideas or notions)

-• Fact: A fact is a measurement or observation typically expressed with numbers and words.
+• Fact: A fact molecule is a measurement or observation typically expressed with numbers and words.
 For example, a fact might be “assets for the consolidated legal entity Microsoft as of June 20, 2017 was $241,086,000,000 expressed in US dollars and rounded to the nearest millions of dollars".
+Note that a global open industry standard dimensional fact model is available.

 It seems that a species is the type of container that holds the organisms which are built using the molecules.
 For example, a "financial statement" is one type of species, an "accounting working paper" is another species, an "audit bundle" is another species, and a "financial analysis model" is another species.

 And so where do the atoms come in?
-Atoms or the atomic level stuff is the technical syntax used to physically define the logical ideas or notions (i.e. atoms are the physical instantiation of the molecules).
+Atoms or the atomic level stuff is the technical syntax used to physically define the logical ideas or notions (i.e. atoms are the physical instantiation of the molecules within an implementation).
 For example, the following are all physical technical syntax: XBRL, RDF and the rest of the semantic web stack, labeled property graphs and the graph query language used to describe those graphs, common separated values (CSV) files, PROLOG.

 Here is an example information organism on the top and a digital version of that same information organism below that: (you can have a look at the digital information organism here)